Taxco Mexico: Things to Do, Where to Stay + What to Eat

 13. Grutas de Cacahuamilpa: Taxco Caves

 The Grutas de Cacahuamilpa National Park features one of the largest cave systems in the world.
 Its magnitude is truly impressive.
 Inside the caves are incredible rock formations that have formed over millions of years.

 Over time, these formations have been named for the figures they resemble, some of which may require a bit of imagination.
+Regardless, the huge stalactites and stalagmites are spectacular.

 Inside the Grutas de Cacahuamilpa in Taxco, Guerrero are incredibly intricate stalactite and stalagmite formations.
 These are lit up with artificial lights installed within the Cacahuamilpa Caves.

 It takes about an hour and a half to walk through the caves and back (4 km total).
-The route is quite accessible, along a sturdy man-made pathway with bathrooms available about midway.
+The route is quite accessible, along a man-made pathway with bathrooms available about midway.

 How to Get to Grutas de Cacahuamilpa, Taxco Guerrero